Gwinnett County Police Department

-The Gwinnett County Police Department is the main law enforcement agency in Gwinnett County, Georgia.
-The department has about a thousand employees with 878 sworn law enforcement officers.
-The head of the agency is Brett West.
+The Gwinnett County Police Department (GCPD) is the main law enforcement agency in Gwinnett County, Georgia, U.S. The department has about a thousand employees with 936 sworn law enforcement officers as of March 2024.
+The current incumbent Chief of Police is James D. McClure.

 History

+Fallen officers

-The department has suffered five officers killed in its history.
-Three of them were murdered on 17 April 1964 in a single attack.
+As of 2024, the department has suffered eight officers and two K9 service dogs killed throughout its history.

+Three of the fallen officers were murdered on April 17, 1964 in a single attack.
 The department had about a dozen officers at the time.
-Three of them were driving home in one car when they came upon three men who were stripping a stolen car for parts.
-The bodies of Officers Ralph King Davis, Jerry Everett, and Marvin Gravitt were found bound in their own handcuffs and shot with their own guns.
-Venson Williams and Alec Evans were sentenced to death.
+Three of them were driving home in one car, as they came upon three men who were stripping a stolen car for parts.
+The bodies of Officers Ralph King Davis, Jerry Reed Everett and Marvin Jesse Gravitt were found bound in their own handcuffs and shot with their own guns.
+The perpetrators, Venson Williams and Alec Evans were sentenced to death for the murders.
 Both sentences were commuted to life in 1971.
 Williams was released on parole in 1989.
 Evans died in prison in 2016, having served fifty years for the murder.
-The third man, Wade Truett cooperated with government in exchange for immunity.
+The third perpetrator, Wade Truett cooperated with the government in exchange for immunity.

+In media

 In 2019, the department was featured on episodes of the police documentary television series The First 48.

+Starting in 2022 a True Crime podcast hosted by Sean Kipe through the Imperative Entertainment podcast network, “In the Land of Lies: The Michael Chapel Story”, focuses on allegations of police corruption within the Gwinnett County Police Department and questioning if the conviction of former GCPD officer Michael Chapel for the murder of Emogene Thompson in 1993 was a set up to frame and falsely convict Chapel while protecting the real murderers.